 - Current Year: Junior

-- Height/Weight: 5’9″, 185 pounds
+- Height/Weight: 5’8 1/2″, 188 pounds

-Where Achane wins
+Where Achane Wins

 Running backs can often be an easy position to get lazy as a scout.
 On the surface, there isn’t much to see.
 They get the ball, hit a hole, and run.
 But nothing is ever that simple.

 Achane has the requisite NFL traits in spades.
 The Texas A&M RB quickly identifies rushing lanes and explodes through them.
 If a lineman loses their battle in the gap, he bounces to a new one with ease.
-If penetration blows up the inside, Achane cuts outside and vice versa.
+If penetration blows up the inside, Achane cuts outside, and vice versa.

 The Texas A&M product also owns the escapability to navigate traffic and use his smaller stature to his advantage, sitting in tight spots until daylight comes calling.
 Along with vision comes patience, another one of Achane’s strong suits.
-He allows his blocks to set up before attacking a hole — either the designed one or another that opened.
+He allows his blocks to set up before attacking a hole — either the designed one or another that appeared.

 Whether it’s as a runner, receiver, or even returner, Achane is a home-run threat.
 Whatever pursuit angle a defender chooses, the Texas native makes it the wrong one.
 But Achane isn’t a one-tempo runner.
 He can vary his foot speed behind the line of scrimmage or in space to earn an extra split-second to operate.

 As for lateral agility, Achane is a shifty runner and displays little wasted movement when cutting backside, squeezing through gaps, or maneuvering in the backfield.
 His start/stop and change-of-direction ability and effortless acceleration allow him to turn holes into craters.
-And he has the ankle flexion to explode off one foot at a moment’s notice and instantly turn up field.
+And he has the ankle flexion to explode off one foot at a moment’s notice and instantly turn upfield.

 Unsurprisingly, Achane’s physical tools make him a dynamic weapon anywhere on the field.
 The Texas A&M RB effortlessly shakes first-level defenders and slips through contact.
-He is far from the biggest back at a listed 5’9″ and 185 pounds.
-But he carries his weight well, with most of it stemming from his lower body.
+He’s far from the biggest back at 5’8″ and 188 pounds, but he carries his weight well, with most of it stemming from his lower body.

-Achane’s areas for improvement
+Achane’s Areas for Improvement

 As much as I appreciate Achane’s impressive skill set, his areas for improvement are not lost on me.
-Let’s discuss the elephant in the room: due to his size, Achane will never be a short-yardage or goal-line back.
+Let’s discuss the elephant in the room: Due to his size, Achane will never be a short-yardage or goal-line back.
 He lacks a power component to his game, and no team should expect him to move piles or break head-on contact.